 - theory-practice transfer (e.g. joint workshops)

-- facilitate contact and knowledge-exchange with other activists in your country and abroad
+- facilitate contact and knowledge-exchange with activists from other contexts

 - collection & analysis of statistics